SageBaram/trello-csv-sync/README.md

 <strong>CSV File Structure</strong>:

 ```
-HEADERS: Epic Name,User Story,Description,Labels
+HEADERS: List Name,Epic Name,User Story,Description,Labels
-ROW: [Epic Name],[User Story],"[Description]","[Labels]"
+ROW: "[List Name]",[Epic Name],[User Story],"[Description]","[Labels]"
 ```

+- `List Name`: The name of the list where the card should be placed
 - `Epic Name`: The epic name
 - `User Story`: The main task
 - `Description`: The description (user story structured).
 - `Labels`: Card labels.

-Sample row below will create the card in the image:
+Sample csv file below will create the card in the image:

 ```
+List Name,Epic Name,User Story,Description,Labels
-Authentication,Register Account,"As a user, I want to register an account with a unique username and email.","Feature,Bug"
+"Backlog",Authentication,Register Account,"As a user, I want to register an account with a unique username and email.","Feature,Bug"
 ```

 ![Example Image](./assets/card-example.png)

-**NOTE: in order for the labels to update properly, the label name provided in the csv file must match the label name in trello**
+**NOTE: in order for the labels to update properly, the label name provided in the csv file must match the label names on your trello board**

 ## Contributing